pombredanne/ScraperWikiX/README.md

 This code is a clone of the master branch of the [ScraperWiki repository on bitbucket](http://bitbucket.org/ScraperWiki/scraperwiki) forked with the intention of cutting it down to make it easier to install as a Personal ScraperWiki.

+## Backend deps

+Relies on rossjones/swx-datastore (replaces the version removed from here)

 ## Notes to self.

 . ./env-up.sh to setup required env vars